 A CSR or Certificate Signing request is a critical part of attaining an SSL/TLS certificate.

 The CSR itself is generated on and used by the same server for which the certificate is intended.
-It contains information that the Certificate authority (CA) will use to create the certificate for your website, including the common name (domain name), organisation name, country, contact details.
-Alongside a public key, this public key has a corresponding private key which the CA uses to decrypt and read the information.
+It contains information that the Certificate authority (CA) will use to create the certificate for your website, including the common name (domain name), organization name, country, contact details.
+Alongside a public key, this public key has a corresponding private key, which the CA uses to decrypt and read the information.

 Firstly, login to your cPanel control, from here you can navigate to the security section.

-After navigating to the security section click on the SSL/TLS.
+After navigating to the security section, click on the SSL/TLS.
 From this area, you can manage all certificates, including generating a Certificate Signing Request (CSR) request.
 Click on “Generate, view, or delete SSL certificate signing requests”, to continue.

-To configure your CSR you will need to provide information on the domain/s it will be used with.
+To configure your CSR, you will need to provide information on the domain/s it will be used with.
 Including the FQDN or fully qualified domain name.
 Once you have entered all of these details, click Generate to create your CSR.

 This prompt will appear if your CSR is generated successfully.